OfficeDev/office-scripts-docs/docs/resources/samples/combine-worksheets-into-single-workbook.md

 ## Scenario

 1. Create a new Excel file in your OneDrive and add two scripts from this sample to it.
-1. Create a folder in your OneDrive and add at least one workbook with data to it.
+1. Create a folder in your OneDrive and add one or more workbooks with data to it.
-1. The flow you'll build gets all the files in a specified folder full of Excel workbooks.
+1. Build a flow to get all the files that folder.
-1. The **Return worksheet data** script gets the data from every worksheet in each of the workbooks.
+1. Use the **Return worksheet data** script to get the data from every worksheet in each of the workbooks.
-1. The **Add worksheets** script creates a new worksheet in a single workbook for every worksheet in all the other files.
+1. Use the **Add worksheets** script to create a new worksheet in a single workbook for every worksheet in all the other files.

 ## Sample code: Return worksheet data